China Jo-Jo Drugstores, Inc. (NASDAQ:CJJD) Short Interest Update

-China Jo-Jo Drugstores, Inc. (NASDAQ:CJJD – Get Free Report) saw a significant growth in short interest during the month of August.
-As of August 31st, there was short interest totalling 4,600 shares, a growth of 9.5% from the August 15th total of 4,200 shares.
-Based on an average trading volume of 6,900 shares, the days-to-cover ratio is currently 0.7 days.
-Approximately 0.1% of the company’s stock are sold short.
+China Jo-Jo Drugstores, Inc. (NASDAQ:CJJD – Get Free Report) saw a large decline in short interest during the month of September.
+As of September 15th, there was short interest totalling 300 shares, a decline of 93.5% from the August 31st total of 4,600 shares.
+Based on an average daily volume of 6,300 shares, the days-to-cover ratio is currently 0.0 days.

-Separately, StockNews.com began coverage on shares of China Jo-Jo Drugstores in a research note on Wednesday, September 11th.
-They issued a “sell” rating for the company.
+Separately, StockNews.com began coverage on shares of China Jo-Jo Drugstores in a report on Thursday, September 19th.
+They issued a “sell” rating on the stock.

 China Jo-Jo Drugstores Company Profile